AXIS5hacker/DNX-Note-Width-Changer/README.md

 ### Building the GUI application on macOS & Linux

 This application is built with Qt 6.
-To build the GUI application on macOS and Linux systems, you need to download Qt 6, and install CMake build system as well as support libraries for Qt applications.
+To build the GUI application on macOS and Linux systems, you need to **download Qt 6**, and install CMake build system as well as support libraries for Qt applications.

 #### macOS ([Xcode](https://developer.apple.com/xcode/) and [MacPorts](https://www.macports.org)):